skx/overseer/README.md

 It might look like a remote protocol-tester, in [golang](https://golang.org), but it isn't really.
-Specifically compared to the obvious comparison project, custodian, we lack the notion of macros, the ability to pull tests via HTTP(S).
-The project is also not configured to work in a distributed fasion.
+Specifically compared to the obvious comparison project, custodian, we lack the ability to pull tests via HTTP(S), and we're single-host only.

 ## Usage